MicrosoftDocs/entra-docs/docs/id-governance/entitlement-management-roles.md

 1. Select **Add**.

 > [!NOTE]
 > If you select **Eligible**, users will become eligible for that role and can activate their assignment using Privileged Identity Management in the Microsoft Entra admin center.
 If you select **Active**, users will have an active role assignment until they no longer have access to the access package.
+For Entra roles that are tagged as *“privileged”*, you'll only be able to select **Eligible**.
+You can find a list of privileged roles here: [Microsoft Entra built-in roles](../identity/role-based-access-control/permissions-reference.md).

 ## Add a Microsoft Entra role as a resource in an access package programmatically